vis-prime/progressive-shadows/README.md

 #### Gui for ProgressiveShadows

-`guiProgressiveShadows` function can help add gui quickly for testing values
+`guiProgressiveShadows` function can help add gui quickly for testing

 ## Demo